-World Food Programme halts distribution of fortified cereal as four people die and hundreds suffer suspected food poisoning
+World Food Programme halts distribution of fortified cereal as four people die and hundreds suffer suspected food poisoning.

-The World Food Programme and Ugandan government have launched an investigation into deaths linked with the distribution of fortified porridge to refugees and people suffering from malnourishment.
+The World Food Programme and the Ugandan government have launched an investigation into deaths linked with the distribution of fortified porridge to refugees and people suffering from malnourishment.

-The health ministry was alerted to reports of possible food poisoning among people who had consumed Super Cereal, a blended food designed to prevent malnutrition, in the north-east region of Karamoja on 12 March.
+The health ministry was alerted to reports of possible food poisoning among people who had consumed Super Cereal, a blended food designed to prevent malnutrition, in the northeast region of Karamoja on 12 March.

-Four people – two men, a woman, and a child – have died and a further 262 have received treatment after consuming the porridge.
+Four people – two men, a woman, and a child – have died, and a further 262 have received treatment after consuming the porridge.
 Distribution to refugees and all host communities across the country has been suspended until inquiries have concluded.

 On Wednesday, the ministry said the autopsies of two people failed to determine their cause of death, adding that further toxicological tests would be conducted.